gu-fan/riv.vim/README.rst

 * Highlighting:

   Improved and fixed default syntax file.
+  Also Include:

-  +  Lists Highlighting added.
+  +  Lists Highlightings
-  +  Code Block syntax highlighting added.
+  +  Code Block syntax highlighting

      You can use `g:riv_highlight_code` to choose
      which type of code to highlight.::